- • Debt Advice

 Special personal information*

 Data protection law defines some personal information as “special categories of data”.
 This includes information about physical or mental health, sexual orientation, religious beliefs, race or ethnic origin, political opinions, trade union membership or biometric data.
 This information may be necessary to collect when understanding the reason for your financial circumstances, or where it may help us to provide a better service to you.
 For example, a period of ill health could have caused you to fall behind with your regular payments to your creditors.

 Any personal information about you relating to criminal convictions or offences may only be used by us when authorised by law.

 Information about other people

 If you provide personal information about someone else, for example when a joint application is made, you must do so with the permission of the other person.
 If you enter into a service jointly with another person (for example, a joint Debt Management Plan), your personal information and any information about the service provided to you with the other person.

 2. How do we collect your personal information?

 We collect your information in a number of ways.

-• When you make an application or enquiry to us either by phone, email, our website, by a third party or by any other means
+• When you make an application or enquiry to us either by phone, email, our website, our app, by a third party or by any other means

 • Information received from a third party, for example a creditor providing information about an account you hold with them, or where you have previously agreed for your information to be shared with us, for example, if you have been introduced to us by another company